iterative/dvc.org/public/static/docs/command-reference/remote/modify.md

 The following options are available for all remote types:

-- `verify` - upon downloading cache files (`dvc pull`, `dvc fetch`) DVC will recalculate downloaded file checksums to make sure that these are not corrupted or modified during download.
+- `verify` - upon downloading <abbr>cache</abbr> files (`dvc pull`, `dvc fetch`) DVC will recalculate the checksums of files upon download (e.g. `dvc pull`) to make sure that these haven't been modified, or corrupted during download.
 It may slow down the aforementioned commands.

+  > Note that this option is enabled on **Google Drive** remotes by default.

   ```dvc
   $ dvc remote modify myremote verify true